frankdugan3/ash_pyro/documentation/tutorials/get-started.md

 # Get Started

-This guide steps through the installation process for `AshPyro`.
+This guide steps through the installation process for AshPyro.

 ## Installation